 Although Oklahoma is ranked as the 4th cheapest housing market in the U.S., the real estate market in Oklahoma City is still on a roll.
 As one local newspaper recently reported, every sign points toward values increasing for single-family homes.

 Real estate investors buying and holding cash flowing rental property for the long-term may find exactly what they’re looking for in Oklahoma City.

-As one local real estate broker told local news station OKC Fox, “Nice thing about Oklahoma is we actually stay pretty steady in our pricing with a slight increase.
+As one local real estate broker observed, “Nice thing about Oklahoma is we actually stay pretty steady in our pricing with a slight increase.
 It doesn’t jump up really high and it doesn’t drop low and it’s because of our industries here; we are really diversified.”

 Oklahoma City is the capital and largest city in Oklahoma.
 Government, defense, and the natural resources sectors are the largest economic drivers in the region.
-Thanks to business-friendly government incentives to grow the job market, the aviation and aerospace, bioscience, financial services and international trade sectors are keeping the economy diverse and housing market robust.
+Thanks to business-friendly government incentives to grow the job market, the aviation and aerospace, bioscience, financial services and international trade sectors are helping to keep the economy diverse and the housing market robust over the long term.

-Keep reading to learn why rental property in Oklahoma City will still be a smart investment in 2020 and beyond.
+Keep reading to learn why rental property in Oklahoma City can be an attractive investment in 2021 and beyond.

 The population of Oklahoma City has grown twice as fast as the national average, according to the OKC Chamber of Commerce.
 In fact, between 2010 and 2015 Oklahoma City was the 10th-fastest-growing metropolitan area in the U.S.